Consumer Information

 Financial Aid Information

-Consumer disclosure information relating to financial aid includes: cost of attendance, description of need and non-need aid types, application procedures and processes, student eligibility requirements, students rights and responsibilities, criteria for selection of recipients and awarding funds, disbursement information, refund and repayment policies, satisfactory academic progress policy for financial aid, and appeal procedures.
+Consumer disclosure information relating to financial aid includes: cost of attendance, description of need and non-need aid types, application procedures and processes, student eligibility requirements, student rights and responsibilities, criteria for selection of recipients and awarding funds, disbursement information, refund and repayment policies, satisfactory academic progress policy for financial aid, and appeal procedures.
 All of this information can be accessed on the LDCC’s Office of Financial Aid web page or by contacting the Office of Financial Aid at 318-345-9005.
-VA/Military benefits information can be found on the Veteran's Affairs website page or by contacting the Registrar 318-345-9126.
+VA/Military benefits information can be found on the Veteran's Affairs website or by contacting the Office of Student Accounts at 318-345-9007.

 Net Price Calculator

-The Net Price Calculator is a tool to help you identify your total cost of attending LDCC.
-This tool uses institutional data to provide estimated net price for current and prospective students and their families based on a student’s individual circumstances.
-This calculator allows students to calculate an estimated net price of attendance (defined as cost of attendance minus grants and scholarships) based on what similar LDCC students paid in a previous award year.
+The Net Price Calculator is a tool to assist students with identifying the total cost of attending LDCC.
+This tool uses institutional data to provide estimated net price (defined as cost of attendance minus grants and scholarships) for current and prospective students based on the student’s individual circumstances.

 Non-discrimination Statement